onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 132:23
 my life it's Who I am
 132:28
-tape script eight point two one how
+tapescript eight point two one how
 132:34
 often does she have to train two or
 132:36